AhmedAlaa4611/laravel-artisan-commands/searching-notes.md

 > Choose Breeze if you need simple auth scaffolding, and Jetstream if you want a robust application with features like team management and two-factor authentication.
 - Laravel Shift is used to upgrade Laravel applications.
 - Forge, Vapor, and Envoyer are for deployment, but they require a subscription to use.
+- Kubernetes is an open-source container orchestration system that automates the deployment, scaling, and management of containerized applications.
 - Laravel Cashier, Spark, and Stripe are used to handle subscriptions and billings.
 - Laravel Sail is a lightweight command-line interface for Laravel that provides a simple and convenient way to set up a local development environment using Docker, Removing the `it works on my machine` problem.
 - Passport, Socialite, OAuth2, and Sanctum are used to build APIs.